Day 14 Meditation

 Washing dishes can be a time of meditation each day.
 It tends to be an activity we do several times a day, one that we usually do while thinking through something rather than paying full attention.
-And it is rarely an activity we enjoy much, but might in fact find more nuanced and interesting as we pay attention.
+It is rarely an activity we enjoy all that much, but one we might in fact find more nuanced and interesting as we pay attention in a deeper way.

 An ordinary chore actually becomes a time of stepping out of automatic pilot and reconnecting to yourself and the present moment.